bendavismines/devOpsWorkshop/README.md

 1. Add a build artifact and specify the Build Pipeline you created

 ### Create a Dev Stage
-1. Add a Deployment process Stage for Development
+1. Add a new Dev Stage to your Release Pipeline (use the empty job template)
 1. Create a new Azure Web App Deploy Task for the Dev Stage
 1. In the new Task specify the correct directory for your artifact in the "Package or Folder" setting *(browse the artifact filepath to understand what is being published)*
 1. Specify the Web App as the dev Web App created at the beginning of the tutorial
 1. For the startup command use `dotnet NeatProject.Api.dll`
-1. Set the `ASPNETCORE_ENVIRONMENT` variable to the name of your intended appsettings.json environment file to load
+1. Set the `ASPNETCORE_ENVIRONMENT` variable to the name of your intended appsettings.json environment file to load.
+    > Set the environment variable in “Application and Configuration Settings” -> “App Settings” using syntax like -VARIABLE “setting text”
 1. Test the Release!
 Run the release pipeline and visit your Dev Web App url and hit the /weatherforecast endpoint

 Deeper Dive